john-friedman/datamule-python/readme.md

 - [ ] Downloader refactor and integrate XBRL downloads
 - [ ] add sec_fetch.
 Either urllib or request should be fastest. integrate into mulebot
 - [ ] Paths may be messed up on non windows devices.
 Need to verify.
+- [ ] Consider change from function calling to using ell.
 - [ ] Analytics?

 ## Contributing